-Drama aside, the legal world is also filled with routine administrative documents that we all need,
+Drama aside, the legal world also implies the need to translate administrative documents that we all need in our routines,

 ⤷ even if we have absolutely no involvement in a court case.

-→ Let’s say you’re an English teacher planning on moving to Germany for work purposes.
+→ Let’s say you’re an English teacher planning on moving to Germany for work.